 Raghav regularly holds seminars, and produces articles, to assist his clientele in matters ranging from ways to protect his clients from claims of adverse possession and prescriptive easements to the interplay between resulting trusts and mortgages and the principles of jurisdiction, law and enforcement where real estate is located abroad.
-Many of Raghav’s webinars and articles for the Business and Property Group can be found on St Philips Chambers’ YouTube channel and on his LinkedIn page.
+Many of Raghav’s webinars and articles for the Business and Property Group can be found on St Philips Chambers’ YouTube channel, website and on his LinkedIn page.

 Before joining the Bar, Raghav gained a significant amount of advocacy experience as a County Court Advocate for a leading advocacy agency by conducting thousands of hearings across County Courts in the UK.
-Not only did this enhance Raghav’s advocacy but provided him with invaluable knowledge of civil procedure and civil and commercial law, putting him ahead of his peer group.
+Not only did this enhance Raghav’s advocacy but provided him with invaluable knowledge of civil procedure and civil and commercial law, putting him ahead of his peers.

 In his spare time, Raghav is an active and enthusiastic cricketer and his calm and collected demeanour is reflected in his passion for long walks and hikes, his love for nature, travelling to scenic destinations and reading literature and philosophy.